Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

     * #sex:<format># - the value of the `occurrence.sex` field formatted as specified.
       Currently there is only one format - `mapmate` - which translates codes to values acceptable to MapMate, e.g. `female` to `f` and `mixed` to `g`.
+    * #sitename# or #sitename:format# - outputs the stored location name of the record, with formatting options.
+If no format is provided, then the location name is output unless the record is sensitive or private and the user does not have access to unblurred data in which case an empty string is output.
+Or, specify one of the following format options:
+      * obscureifsensitive - for sensitive records with a site name, outputs "[sensitive record, location hidden]", otherwise outputs the site name if available.
+      * showifsensitive - for sensitive records with a site name outputs the site name, otherwise outputs nothing.
+      * mapmate - for sensitive records with a site name, outputs "[sensitive record, location hidden]", otherwise outputs the site name if available, or "unnamed site".
+Site names are truncated to 62 characters for MapMate compatibility.
     * #sref_system:<field>:<format># - a formatted spatial reference system.
       The field must indicate a spatial reference system, e.g. `location.input_sref_system`.
       Currently there is only one format - `alphanumeric` - which replaces any values where